-Christmas time brings family get togethers, and rekindling old stories over a nice, warm beverage.
+Christmas time brings family get-togethers, and rekindling old stories over a nice, warm beverage.
 Whether you are a coffee drinker, tea drinker, or just can’t help but treat yourself to hot chocolate this Christmas, all of them are much better when paired with something you can dip into them.
+Biscotti– specifically, these Cranberry Pistachio Biscotti– are perfect for that purpose!

-Biscotti gets its name from being baked twice.
-It’s unique way of being baked ensures that you end up with a crispy cookie that is perfect for dipping in your coffee.
+Biscotti gets its Italian name from the fact that it is baked twice.
+Its unique way of being baked ensures that you end up with a crispy cookie that is perfect for dipping in your coffee.
 What I especially love about the way it is baked, though, is that the preparation time is very short.
 There is no need to roll out or spoon out cookie dough.
 If you can form a long log of dough, you can easily make biscotti.

 Once you have baked them the first time, you slice up your cookies, and bake again to finish crisping them up!